AnthonyPWatts/BinarySerialization/README.md

 # BinarySerialization
 Sandbox MessagePack project.
-Scope to extend into an serializer execution time comparer?
+Scope to extend into a serializer execution time comparer?